BZemba87/bone-appetit/README.md

     ## Testing

-I ran my code through the W3C Markup Validator and W3C CSS Validator for every page of my site and I was given the following error on my menus.html file:
+I ran my code through the W3C Markup Validator and W3C CSS Validator for every page of my site.

+Errors:

+I was given the following error on my menus.html file:

 - Element < br > not allowed as a child of element < ul > (I used this for spacing between menu items on the menus page).
 I have since corrected this error by removing all < br > elements and replaced them with padding for the lines that require space.